xlladdins/xll/docs/Excel4MacrosE-G.md

     > remaining arguments are omitted) or moves the vertex to the
     > position specified by the remaining arguments.

->
+> &nbsp;

-Reference    is the reference from which the vertex you are inserting or moving is measured; that is, the cell or range of cells to use as the basis for the x and y offsets.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;is the reference from which the vertex you are inserting or moving is measured; that is, the cell or range of cells to use as the basis for the x and y offsets.

   - > If reference is a range of cells, only the upper-left cell is
     > used.